miguelhp373/miguelhp373/README.md

 ## Welcome to my Repository! 👋

 Here I archive my projects and studies daily.

 My name is Miguel Henrique, from Brazil (🇧🇷).
-I love Programming and Development (💻)!
+I’m passionate about Programming and Development (💻)!

-I work as a full programmer, utilizing Flutter for mobile app development, Delphi for desktop applications, and .NET for both web and desktop applications.
-In the realm of SQL, I have extensive expertise, employing T-SQL, PL-SQL, and PL-PgSQL for efficient and comprehensive database management.
+Currently, I work as a Systems Analyst and Programmer in a software house, developing financial management software, fuel logistics systems, storage bases, and distributors across Brazil.
+I specialize in Delphi for desktop applications, integrating with SQL Server and leveraging advanced stored procedures.
+Additionally, I’m responsible for the web sector, maintaining the ERP website that utilizes ASP.NET MVC, Entity Framework, and SQL Server with stored procedures.

 I thoroughly enjoy developing new projects and am dedicated to staying updated with the latest technologies in the ever-evolving field of programming.